Flyer53/jsPanel-bootstrap/README.md

 ###NEWS:###

-** With the release of jsPanel version 2 this extra bootstrap version is more or less obsolete since jsPanel version 2 has bootstrap support built in!**
+**With the release of jsPanel version 2 this extra bootstrap version is more or less obsolete since jsPanel version 2 has bootstrap support built in!**

 ---

-+ **jsPanel version 1.4.0 released**
++ **jsPanel-bootstrap version 1.4.0 released**

 Version 1.4 incorporates a bunch of changes and improvements.
 Please see the CHANGELOG.md for details.